 Why?
 Do we as humans collectively have no willpower?

 No!
 That’s not it.
 Because it’s actually not about will power.
 It’s about biology.
 Let me explain.

 Set Point Weight

-Our body weight, like our height and shoe size, is largely determined by our genetic code, meaning we have LESS control over our weight than we’ve been led to believe.
+Our body weight, like our height, is largely determined by our genetic code, meaning we have LESS control over our weight than we’ve been led to believe.
 Set point theory refers to a stable range of body weight that is largely maintained by our body’s own biology despite variability in how much we eat and exercise.

 These biological mechanisms in place protect your body against harm, such as the starvation caused by a famine.
-When we diet (i.e. restrict calories/macros/food groups, etc.), our bodies eventually compensate for this by slowing our metabolism down to retain as much energy as it can.
+When we diet (i.e. restrict calories/macros/food groups, etc.) and lose weight, our brains eventually compensate for this by slowing our metabolism down to retain as much energy as it can.
 This is why progress stops after a while with weight loss plans (yes, even you Keto!).

-Hunger also promotes the release of certain hormones, like ghrelin, that boost your appetite so you can replenish your body.
+The brain also prompts the release of hormones, like ghrelin, a hormone that boosts your appetite so you can replenish your body.
 These, along with many other mechanisms, help your body protect its preferred shape and size, and yes, weight, which is what makes it so difficult to change how you look.
 It’s a game that your body will likely always win.